The Life and Times of Judge Roy Bean

-The Life and Times of Judge Roy Bean is a 1972 American Western comedy film written by John Milius, directed by John Huston, and starring Paul Newman.
-It was loosely based on the life and times of Judge Roy Bean.
+The Life and Times of Judge Roy Bean is a 1972 American Western comedy-drama film written by John Milius, directed by John Huston, and starring Paul Newman.
+It is loosely based on the life of American saloon-keeper and Justice of the Peace in Val Verde County, Texas Roy Bean.

 Plot

-An outlaw, Roy Bean, rides into a West Texas border town called Vinegaroon by himself.
-The customers in the saloon beat him, rob him, toss a noose around him, and let his horse drag him off.
+Outlaw Roy Bean rides into the West Texas border town of Vinegaroon by himself.
+The customers in the saloon beat him, rob him, toss a noose around him, and let his horse drag him off, though he manages to survive.

-A young woman named Maria Elena finds and helps him.
-Bean promptly returns to town and shoots all those who did him wrong.
-With no law and order, he appoints himself judge and "the law west of the Pecos" and becomes the townspeople's patron.
+A young woman from a local Mexican village, Maria Elena, finds and helps him.
+Bean promptly returns to town and shoots all those who wronged him.
+With no law and order, he appoints himself judge and "the law west of the Pecos", becoming the townspeople's patron.
 A traveling preacher, LaSalle, buries the dead.

-Bean renames the saloon The Jersey Lilly, and hangs a portrait of a woman he worships, but has never met, Lillie Langtry, a noted actress and singer of the 1890s.
+Bean renames the saloon The Jersey Lilly, and hangs a portrait of Lillie Langtry, a noted actress and singer of the 1890s, whom he has never met but idolizes.
 Maria Elena is given a place to live and fine clothes ordered from a Sears Roebuck catalog.
 When a band of thieves comes to town (Big Bart Jackson and gang members Nick the Grub, Fermel Parlee, Tector Crites, and Whorehouse Lucky Jim), rather than oppose them, Bean swears them in as lawmen.
 The new marshals round up other outlaws, then claim their goods after Bean sentences them to hang.
 Prostitutes are sentenced to remain in town and keep the marshals company.

 Dispensing his own kind of frontier justice, Bean lets the marshals hang a murderer named Sam Dodd, and share his money.
-When a drunk shoots up a saloon, Bean does not mind, but when Lillie's portrait is struck by a bullet, the fellow is shot dead on the spot.
-Bean then goes through the dead drunk's pockets.
-Finding money, he then fines the dead drunk for discharging a firearm in a public place and pockets the money.
+When a drunkard shoots up a saloon, Bean does not mind, but when Lillie's portrait is struck by a bullet, he shoots him dead immediately.
+Finding money in the corpse's pockets, he fines the drunkard for discharging a firearm in a public place and pockets the money.

-Bean proceeds to encounter many odd characters passing through his town.
-First a mountain man called Grizzly Adams gives Bean a bear (named Zachary Taylor after the 12th president of the United States, but later renamed the Watch Bear) as a pet.
-Later a madman, Bad Bob, comes to town and proceeds to raise hell, kill his own horse and challenge Bean to a showdown.
-Bean shoots him in the back.
-When a lawyer named Frank Gass shows up claiming the saloon is rightfully his, Bean puts him in a cage with the bear.
+As time passes, new buildings are constructed in Bean's name, more citizens settle in, and eccentric visitors arrive.
+A mountain man called Grizzly Adams gives Bean a bear (named Zachary Taylor after the 12th president of the United States, but later renamed the Watch Bear) as a pet.
+Later, notorious albino outlaw Bad Bob comes to town and challenges Bean to a showdown.
+As Bob approaches the saloon, expecting Bean to emerge, Bean snipes him in the back from the upper floor of a barn.
+When a lawyer named Frank Gass shows up claiming the saloon is rightfully his, Bean puts him in a cage with the bear but eventually concedes to let him set up his own legal practice after the citizens get the bear hooked on beer.
+One evening, a drunken bear pursues a man through the saloon, leading to both of their deaths.